Running the Race (Hebrews 12:1-4)

 Fortunately, the Bible doesn’t just tell us to run the race.
 The Bible gives us rules of the race that we can follow if we want to win.
 If we’re going to win the race, it’s going to be because we live out the three rules for training that God has given.
 How can I win the race in life?

 What are we to get rid of?
 The writer mentions “the sin that so easily hinders our progress.”
 That’s different for all of us.
 All sorts of sins can keep us from winning the race.
-That’s the deception of sin.
-We think that sin is harmless.
-We even think, “It’s not hurting anyone.
+That is the insidious nature of sin.
+Many believe that sin is harmless.
+We often convince ourselves that our actions are harmless.
 It’s just a little problem that I have.”
 But we don’t realize that it’s weighing us down.
 It’s keeping us from winning the race that God intends.

 I’ve found that focusing on the sin doesn’t really help me to get rid of the sin.
-It’s like when I go out to for a coffee and see an apple crumble calling my name.
-The more I think, “I don’t want that apple crumble…I won’t have that apple crumble,” the more that I find myself thinking about that apple crumble.
+It’s like when I go out for a coffee and see an apple crumble calling my name.
+The more I think, “I don’t want that apple crumble… I won’t have that apple crumble,” the more that I find myself thinking about that apple crumble.
 You don’t win over sin by focusing on that sin.
 You win over sin by focusing on the race – by focusing on the finish line.
 The sin that keeps getting you down is keeping you from racing the way that God wants you to race.
 It’s obvious that if we’re going to win the race, we need to deal with the sins that are slowing us down on the race.

 All sorts of distractions can take us away from the race.
 Opportunities can distract us.
 Entertainment opportunities, hobby opportunities, career opportunities…all these are good, yet they can take us off course.
 They can take us from the race without us even knowing it.

 Guilt can distract us.
 We can be so consumed by the past – by the mistakes that we’ve made – that we stop running.
 It’s like somebody who’s stumbled in a race.
 Some runners stop and think, “It’s over.
 I’ve stumbled.
 I may as well give up.” don’t let the past distract you.
-It’s a brand new day.
+It’s a brand-new day.
 You have stumbled.
 You have fallen.
-You’ve gotten knocked out of the race probably dozens of times, but winners get back up and they get in it and they keep on going.
-They don’t give up and they don’t allow distractions to bother them.
+You’ve gotten knocked out of the race probably dozens of times, but winners get back up, and they get in it, and they keep on going.
+They don’t give up, and they don’t allow distractions to bother them.
 They don’t get distracted by the crowd whether they’re cheering or booing.
 They’re running for the finish line.
 They’re focused.

-The biggest reason that we go through life distracted can be summarized in one word: UNCERTAINTY.
+The biggest reason that we go through life distracted can be summarized in one word: uncertainty.
 We’re not clear why we’re on this earth.
 We don’t know what’s a distraction and what is a necessity.
 It’s like some people I’ve seen packing for a trip.
 Some people pack in a little carry-on bag.
 Others travel with about 15 suitcases for an overnight trip.
 They don’t know what’s necessary and what’s just a distraction.
 It’s like that in life.
 You and I may be carrying around all sorts of stuff that we think is central, but it’s not.
 It’s good, but it’s keeping us from God’s best.

 Earlier this year, I had a little side business going.
 It wasn’t a big deal – it made me a little money for very little work.
-I mean very little.
+I mean almost nothing.
 One day the wheels came off.
 I had to spend hours getting things back on track.
 This side thing – no big deal, very easy to carry – became a distraction.
 Things that seem small can become huge and consume all of our time.

 If you’re not clear on your mission – why God has put you on this earth – and your priorities, then you’re struggling with uncertainty.
 You’re carrying around all kinds of extras, and you’re not sure what’s important and what isn’t.
 If that’s you, your timing is perfect, because we’re running a course called Personal Refocusing.
 It’s a process that’s helped me and Pastor Ed and almost twenty people in the church to discover why they’re here on earth; how God has already been at work in their lives; what God intends to do in their future.
 In fact, pull the yellow page out of your bulletin right now.
 You’ll see that there are two dates that are listed there.
 I can’t think of a reason why you wouldn’t want to attend.
 You need to get clear on your priorities – why God has put you here on this earth.

 Peter Drucker is the father of modern management.
-His life was shaped by a teacher who wants asked, “What do you want to be remembered for?”
+His life was shaped by a teacher who asked, “What do you want to be remembered for?”
 Drucker was only 13 when he heard this question, and he really didn’t have an answer.
 “I didn’t expect you to be able to respond,” the teacher continued.
 “But if you still can’t by the time you’re 50, you will have wasted your life.”
 I’ll rephrase that question by asking you, “Why has God put you on this earth?”
-You ma y not be able to answer that question now, but if you don’t figure it out, and begin living out your purpose, completely surrendered to God, then you’re wasting your life.
+You may not be able to answer that question now, but if you don’t figure it out, and begin living out your purpose, completely surrendered to God, then you’re wasting your life.

 Before you put that insert away, I want to encourage you to fill it out right now.
 Pick one of the two dates that we’re offering, and make it a priority in your life.
 It will help you get rid of distractions, and focus on what’s important.
 That’s the first training rule to win the race.
 Get rid of distractions.
 The second rule is found in the next verse:

 One of the keys to running the race is to stay focused on Jesus, and to follow his example.
 Hebrews 12:1-2 says, “Let us run with endurance the race that God has set before us.
 We do this by keeping our eyes on Jesus.”
-One translation says to run this race “with no eyes for any one or anything except Jesus.”
+One translation says to run this race “with no eyes for anyone or anything except Jesus.”
 If we want to win the race, we have to keep Jesus and what he did central in our lives.
 We have to keep our eyes on him.

 When you run a race, you keep your eyes on the finish line.
 I’ve never seen anyone win a race who’s looking in the crowd, making peace signs to his family.
 A runner keeps his eyes on the finish line.